Xh4H/HackTheBox/Crypto/Decode Me!!/README.md

-Challenge solved in 4th place, pdf file protected by the flag of the challenge.
+Challenge solved in 4th place, write up pdf file protected by the flag of the challenge.